GM Buses: SELNEC and Greater Manchester Transport

 The new central organisation was named SELNEC, the South East Lancashire North East Cheshire Passenger Transport Executive, and commenced operations on 1 October 1969.
-The SELNEC catchment area would eventually become Greater Manchester.
-SELNEC introduced a standard livery of orange and white, with the company split into three zones: Northern, Central and Southern.
+SELNEC introduced a standard fleet livery of orange and white, with the company split into three zones: Northern, Central and Southern.

-In 1974, the Local Government Act 1972 changed many of the UK's administrative areas and the county of Greater Manchester was created.
+From 1 April 1974, the Local Government Act 1972 changed many of the UK's administrative areas and the county of Greater Manchester was created.
 As a result, SELNEC was renamed Greater Manchester Transport.
-In 1981, a new livery was adopted of orange, brown and white.
+In 1981, a new fleet livery of orange, brown and white was adopted.
 Also in the same year, Lancashire United Transport, based in Atherton, was absorbed into Greater Manchester Transport.

 Deregulation

-In 1986, deregulation was introduced to bus services and Greater Manchester Transport was split into two.
+On 26 October 1986, deregulation was introduced to bus services and Greater Manchester Transport was split into two.
 The management of service information and tendering, bus stations and stops would be run by the Greater Manchester Passenger Transport Executive (GMPTE).
 The bus operation would be named Greater Manchester Buses or GM Buses as it is commonly known, initially being split into North, East, South and West operational areas before these were merged into South, East and West areas in March 1987.
 Deregulation also saw competition introduced on several routes run by GM Buses; by March 1988, GM Buses was running 361 'Little Gem' minibuses in competition with other operators across Greater Manchester.

 The competing operators included Bee Line Buzz Company, which ran several services along major routes across the Greater Manchester area; Wall's and Finglands Coachways, which introduced several services along the Wilmslow Road corridor; and Bluebird Bus & Coach and Citibus Tours, which launched several routes in the North Manchester area.
 Many of the companies that tried to compete with GM Buses failed, with most going out of business and some, such as Citibus Tours, being taken over by GM Buses or its immediate successors.
-Some companies that did succeed included Bluebird Bus & Coach, who ran several services between Ashton-under-Lyne and Manchester, until they were bought out by GM Buses' future incarnation, Stagecoach Manchester, along with Mayne Coaches, who operated until 2006.

 On 11 December 1993, GM Buses was split for sale as two separate companies, as the Government felt that they had a monopoly of bus services in the Greater Manchester area and wanted to increase competition.
 GM Buses was split into GM Buses North and GM Buses South.
+Both companies were purchased by their employees in separate employee buyouts in early 1994.

 It had been hoped by splitting the companies up, GM Buses North and GM Buses South would compete against each other.
 However, as their names would suggest, the two companies would continue to operate mainly in their respective operating areas.